apify/apify-docs/sources/platform/integrations/programming/webhooks/ad_hoc_webhooks.md

 ---
 title: Ad-hoc webhooks
-description: Learn how to set one-off webhooks for Actor runs started via the Apify API or from the Actor's code.
-Trigger the event once the run reaches a desired state.
+description: Set up one-time webhooks for Actor runs initiated through the Apify API or from the Actor's code.
+Trigger events when the run reaches a specific state.
 sidebar_position: 3
 slug: /integrations/webhooks/ad-hoc-webhooks
 ---

-# Ad-hoc webhooks

-**Learn how to set one-off webhooks for Actor runs started via the Apify API or from the Actor's code.
-Trigger the event once the run reaches a desired state.**
+**Set up one-time webhooks for Actor runs initiated through the Apify API or from the Actor's code.
+Trigger events when the run reaches a specific state.**

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ---

-An ad-hoc webhook is a one-time webhook created for a certain Actor run when starting the run using the [Apify API](/api/v2).
-It's triggered no more than once when the given run transitions into the desired state.
-Ad-hoc webhooks can be defined using a URL parameter `webhooks` added to the API endpoint that starts an Actor or Actor task:
+An ad-hoc webhook is a single-use webhook created for a specific Actor run when starting the run using the [Apify API](/api/v2).
+The webhook triggers once when the run transitions to the specified state.
+Define ad-hoc webhooks using the `webhooks` URL parameter added to the API endpoint that starts an Actor or Actor task:

 ```text
 https://api.apify.com/v2/acts/[ACTOR_ID]/runs?token=[YOUR_API_TOKEN]&webhooks=[AD_HOC_WEBHOOKS]
 ```

-where `AD_HOC_WEBHOOKS` is a base64 encoded stringified JSON array of webhook definitions:
+replace `AD_HOC_WEBHOOKS` with a base64 encoded stringified JSON array of webhook definitions:

 ```js
 [